ugrewer/APSIM_RotationTraining/docs/continuous cropping on fixed dates.rst

 The good news is that you can also simply lookup method definitions in the APSIM source code.
 The APSIM source code is openly available at the GitHub repository: `ApsimX<https://github.com/APSIMInitiative/ApsimX>`_.
-If you start of without any knowledge of the structure of APSIM, and thus do not look where to look for answers, the easiest approach is to type "Sow(" in the APSIM repository.
+If you start of without any knowledge of the structure of APSIM, and thus do not know where to look for answers, the easiest approach is to search for "Sow(" in the APSIM repository.

 You will then be provided with a list of all files in which "Sow(" occurs.
-Our interest is to identify the file that defines the method.
+We are interested in identifying the file that defines the method.
 When looking through the search results for wheat-specific hits, we see the file "Examples/Wheat.apsimx".
 However, that is just an example *APSIMX file* that is distributed with APSIM.
 (Certainly, it also shows which arguments the "Sow()" method utilises, but it is not where the method is defined).

 For the method definition we need to look instead at the C# code in the file "Models/PMF/Plant.cs".
+This already indicates to us that the "Sow()" method is not specifically defined for wheat only, but works across all crops that inherit from the ``Plant`` *model*.
 There the method definition is given as the below:

 .. code-block:: csharp
-   :caption: Extract of the definition of the "Sow()" method in the APSIM source code
+   :caption: Excerpt from the "Sow()" method definition in the APSIM Plant model
    :linenos:

         public void Sow(string cultivar, double population, double depth, double rowSpacing, double maxCover = 1, double budNumber = 1, double rowConfig = 0, double seeds = 0, int tillering = 0, double ftn = 0.0)